howion/notes/notes/abstract-algebra/01-group-theory/04-subgroups.md

 * For all $a,b \in H$, we have $ab \in H$,
 * Every element $h \in H$ has an inverse.

-Any group $G$ has two subgroup, itself and the subgroup that consists of only the identity element which is called the **trivial subgroup**.
+Any group $G$ has two subgroup, itself and the subgroup that consists of only the identity element.
+The latter is called the **trivial subgroup**.
 Subgroups other than these are called **proper subgroups**.
-Still, convention regarding this naming is quite context-dependent as one could also consider the subgroup as group itself as trivial.
+Still, convention regarding this naming is quite context-dependent.

 ### Thm.
 Basic Subgroup Properties